-The Commercial Facilities Sector consists of the following eight subsectors:
+The Commercial Facilities Sector consists of eight subsectors:

-- Real Estate (e.g., office and apartment buildings, condominiums, mixed use facilities, self-storage); and
+- Real Estate (e.g., office and apartment buildings, condominiums, mixed use facilities, self-storage).

 - Retail (e.g., retail centers and districts, shopping malls).

-The Commercial Facilities Sector-Specific Plan (PDF, 174 pages – 1.46 MB) details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specifc plan through a coordinated effort involving its public and private sector partners.
+The Commercial Facilities Sector-Specific Plan details how the 2013 National Infrastructure Protection Plan's risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
+Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Homeland Security is designated as the Sector-Specific Agency for the Commercial Facilities Sector.

 The Commercial Facilities Resources page includes videos to help you identify and report suspicious behavior and activity, information on Active Shooter Preparedness, and other Commercial Facilities publications.